Oleg Kononov: Playing career

-Oleg Kononov began his playing career in Russia at Iskra Smolensk in 1983.
+Oleg Kononov began his playing career in RSFSR at Iskra Smolensk in 1983.

 He later moved to Belarus, where he would play for various clubs until 1999.

-In 1998, he was named the Belarusian Premier LeaguePlayer of the year.
+In 1998, he was named the Belarusian Premier League Player of the year.
 Playing at KIM Vitebsk, he became the runner-up of the Belarusian Premier League.

 Managing career

 Sheriff Tiraspol

 The most glory Kononov attained as a coach, was while in charge of FC Sheriff Tiraspol.
 His team became the champions in Moldovan National Division three times (2004/05–2006/07), was the Moldavian Cup holder in 2006, and the Moldovan Super Cup in 2005.

 Karpaty Lviv

 On 9 June 2008, Kononov was invited to take charge of Ukrainian Premier League club Karpaty Lviv following the resignation of Valery Yaremchenko.
 He brought a new style of play to the team, including the use of a 4-3-3 formation which emphasizes the flanks instead of the usual 4-4-2 formation.
 At the end of the 2008-09 season, Karpaty finished in the season in middle of the league at 9th place.

 Kononov enjoyed more success the next season, guiding Karpaty to top 8 in the Ukrainian Cup where they were eliminated by eventual finalists Metalurh Donetsk.
 They also finished fifth in the league and therefore qualified for the 2010–11 UEFA Europa League, where after impressively passing Galatasaray in the playoff round, finished last in Group J with 1 point.